 Over the last 50 years Annie Hirsch has been the chief judge at almost every major swing event across the country.
 Along with Skippy Blair, Annie started the World Swing Dance Council as a means to promote swing dancing and keep it alive.
 Annie implemented many of the swing competition rules, guidelines, scoring systems and the Dancers Registry that is in use today.
 Her efforts have been instrumental in the popularity of swing today.
 Annie passed away in 2023.

 Skippy Blair’s dance resume is formidable: co-founder of the World Swing Dance Council, Feather Award recipient, founder of the Golden State Teachers Association and developer of the Universal Unit System® a complete system of dance notation that allows dancers to “read” a dance much like musicians read music.
-Skippy Blair has been a significant figure in the world of dance and, particularly, West Coast Swing since the early 1950s.
+Skippy Blair was a significant figure in the world of dance and, particularly, West Coast Swing since the early 1950s.
 She is generally credited with popularizing “West Coast Swing”.
 In 1958 she opened her first studio and started training Champion Dancers and Teachers.
 In 1974 she inaugurated National Dance Teacher Intensives which involved detailed, comprehensive training in dance knowledge, teaching and judging.
-Skippy has coached some of the leading swing dancers in the country.
+Skippy coached some of the leading swing dancers in the country.
 She remained extremely active in the dance world until her passing in 2021.